Book Now

 The Bwindi Massacre - Tragic Attack in Bwindi Impenetrable National Park

-According to Anne Peltier, a survivor of the massacre and France’s deputy ambassador to Uganda at the time, the rebels targeted Americans and British citizens because they believed these countries did not support the ethnic Hutu majority.
+According to Anne Peltier, a survivor of the massacre and France’s deputy ambassador to Uganda at the time, the rebels targeted Americans and British citizens.
+They believed these countries did not support the ethnic Hutu majority.

 The rebels left notes on some of the bodies saying, “Americans and British, we don’t want you on our land.
 You support our enemy.”
-This showed the motive behind their cruel actions.
+This showed the reason behind their actions.

-The rebels destroyed property and carried out terrible acts against tourists.
-Some were killed with machetes, axes, and knives, while others were assaulted before being murdered.
-About 12 people were kidnapped, including six Britons, one Australian, one Swiss woman, three New Zealanders, and one Canadian woman.
-Reports also mentioned three other missing tourists whose whereabouts were never confirmed.
+The rebels destroyed property and carried out serious attacks against tourists.
+Some victims were killed with machetes, axes, and knives, while others were attacked before being killed.
+About 12 people were kidnapped.
+These included six Britons, one Australian, one Swiss woman, three New Zealanders, and one Canadian woman.
+Reports also mentioned three other missing tourists whose fate was never confirmed.

 Some victims were killed because they could not walk fast enough.
-The rebels also played tricks on their captives.
+The rebels also used tricks on their captives.
 For example, they allowed one American woman who pretended to have an asthma attack to go free at first, and another who said she had forgotten her glasses.
-But later they showed no mercy and killed them.
+Later, they did not spare them.

 A few survivors managed to escape.
-They found a working two-way radio and contacted the US embassy in Kampala, after which they were airlifted to safety.
+They found a working two-way radio and contacted the US embassy in Kampala.
+They were later airlifted to safety.

-The Bwindi Massacre was a very sad event that took many innocent lives and caused great loss.
-It remains a reminder of the need for peaceful ways of solving conflicts.
+The Bwindi Massacre was a very sad event that led to the loss of many lives.
+It remains a reminder of the need for peace and safety, especially in places visited by tourists.

 Gorilla Safari Booking Form